johnamdickson/portfolio-project-3/README.md

 #### Optional Content
 - A feedback option where users can leave their feedback on the app.
 ### Structure
-The structure of the app was defined and mapped out on a [flow chart](views/README-files/flowchart.png).
+- The structure of the app was defined and mapped out on a [flow chart](views/README-files/flowchart.png).
 This helped define the required interactions to develop a usuable product.
+- The structure of the data feeding into the historical or past weather of the app is via a Google Sheet called historical-weather-data.
 ### Skeleton
 #### Wireframes
 - The project wireframe can be found [here.](views/README-files/project-portfolio-three-wireframes.pdf)